genaim/TP2_2425/practicas/P1/enunciado_en.md

 vehicle’s advance method.
 Recall sorting the list of vehicles by location at the end.

-        Recall sorting the list of vehicles by location at the end.

 -   `public JSONObject report()`: returns the road's state in the following `JSON` format: